DooD-Inc/Bedrock-Finder/README.md

 Only Windows (.Net 6.0; WinForms)

-GPU Calculating round coords to 16.\
+GPU Calculating round coords to 16(start of chunk).\
 Example: If coords of pattern `116 1150`, GPU Bedrock Finder will show `112 1136`

 <h1>How to build(publish)</h1>